 - If you are using an ice cube tray or silicone mold, simply press the mixture very firmly into each cavity, then gently remove to see if the bath bomb holds together.

-- Place bath bombs on a tray or cookie sheet covered with wax or parchment paper and let cure for 24-48 hours (I strongly recommend 48 hours, even though it takes patience!!).
+- Place bath bombs on a tray or cookie sheet and let cure for 24-48 hours (I strongly recommend 48 hours, even though it takes patience!!).
 Bath bombs cure faster and better at a cool temperature, so find a cool, dry place for them to rest.

 Be sure to store bath bombs in a dry place or they will lose their "fizzability" faster!